Controlling the flexibility of non-Gaussian processes through shrinkage priors: Introduction

 The aforementioned papers performed parameter estimation of non-Gaussian models via likelihood maximization techniques or by the method of moments.
-Bayesian estimation was carried out for the same geostatistical framework of \citep{wallin2015geostatistical} in \citep{walder2020bayesian}.
-The latter paper provided conjugate samplers for spatial generalized linear mixed models driven by Laplace noise and introduced models defined in discrete space for aerial data to capture spatially correlated errors, namely the simultaneous autoregressive (SAR) model.
+Bayesian estimation was carried out for the same geostatistical framework of \cite{wallin2015geostatistical} by \cite{walder2020bayesian}.
 A Bayesian framework has also been considered for stochastic volatility models \citep{sv1,sv2}, for a vector of autoregressive processes \citep{karlsson2021vector}, and GARCH models \citep{GHSSTGH}, and all previously cited papers utilized the generalized hyperbolic skew Student’s $t$ (GHSST) distribution for the driving noise.
-In the same papers a gamma prior was chosen for the leptokurtosis parameter and a normal prior for the skewness parameter.
-There was no principled motivation for the use of these priors other than mathematical or computational convenience.
-Jeffrey priors were derived for the univariate hyperbolic distribution (a special case of the GH distribution) by \citep{jeffrey}, and their Bayesian approach based on the Jeffreys prior provided more stable inference compared to maximum likelihood estimation since the Jeffreys prior compensates for the fact that the likelihood function does not vanish in the tails.
+In the same papers, a gamma prior was chosen for the leptokurtosis parameter and a normal prior for the skewness parameter of the GHSST distribution.
+There was no principled motivation for the use of these priors other than mathematical or computational convenience, and the gamma prior places 0 mass at the base Gaussian model, thus forcing overfitting of the data \citep{simpson2017penalising}.